mmeerrkkaa/openrouter-kit/README.md

       parameters: {
         type: "object",
         properties: {
-          from: { type: "string", description: "Pickup address" },
+          from: { type: "string", description: "Departure address" },
           to: { type: "string", description: "Destination address" }
         },
         required: ["from", "to"]
       },
     },
-     // The actual function to execute
+    // The function that will be executed
     execute: async (args) => {
       console.log(`[Tool] Accepting order from ${args.from} to ${args.to}`);
       const driverNumber = Math.floor(Math.random() * 100) + 1;
-      orderAccepted = true; // Update global state
+      orderAccepted = true; // Updating global state
-      // Return a string confirming the action return `Order accepted.
-Driver ${driverNumber} is on the way to pick you up from ${args.from}.
+      // Returning a string confirming the action return `Order accepted.
+Driver ${driverNumber} is on the way to pick you up at ${args.from}.
 Destination: ${args.to}`;
     }
   }
 ];